-By the seventh grade, students are forceful, expressive and intent on challenging conventional wisdom.
+By Grade 7, students are forceful, expressive and intent on challenging conventional wisdom.
 This is a time of assertion and independence as the child moves toward their vision of themselves as adults.
 What better time to study the Renaissance, a powerful period when independent thinkers sought to make reason the basis for truth?
-Students at this age can relate to the stories, characters and mood of the times.
-This is but one example of how the curriculum is carefully designed to speak to the child at each stage of development.
+Students at this age can relate to the stories, characters and mood of this time.

-Eighth grade students are preparing to transition into a new phase of their lives with high school just around the corner.
-It is a time of great change that will include adjusting to new, and likely more conventional school environments.
-Students must be ready, secure in themselves and comfortable with their place in the world so that they can tackle the next challenges with enthusiasm.
-The Waldorf Academy curriculum, while tough academically, never loses sight of the importance of individual growth and developing confidence.
+Grade 8 students are preparing to transition into a new phase of their lives: High School.
+It is a time of great change that will include adjusting to new, and often more conventional school environments.
+Students must be ready, secure in themselves, and comfortable with their place in the world so that they can tackle this next challenge with enthusiasm.
+The Waldorf Academy curriculum, while academically rigorous, never loses sight of fostering individual growth and confidence.